coverclock/com-diag-hazer/LOCATIONS.md

 Meade's Ranch, a private property in Kansas, contains the Geodetic Center of North America (or of the contiguous forty-eight states of the United States, if you read older documents).
-It is the origin of the early North American Datum (NAD) used as the basis for early surveying.
+It is the origin of the original North American Datum (NAD) used as the basis for early surveying.

 39°13’26.71220″N, 98°32’31.74540″W (2012)